keishyo/partner-chains/docs/user-guides/chain-builder.md

 5. Run the setup-main-chain-state wizard
 6. Run the start-node wizard
 7. Distribute chain files to participants

+> [!NOTE]
+> Due to a dependency on `sidechain-main-cli` this guide is for [release package](https://github.com/input-output-hk/partner-chains/releases/tag/v1.0.0) only and will *not* work for [source](https://github.com/input-output-hk/partner-chains) built versions.

 ### 1. Install Partner Chains dependencies